david415/HoneyBadger_docs/source/how-to-badger-the-puppet-masters.rst

 keywords or visiting certain websites and online forums puts individuals at a higher risk for targetted surveillance and thus more likely to be TCP injection attacked.

-When conducting these experiments the browser should be thoroughly sandboxed because it will most likely get pwned.
+When conducting these experiments the browser should be thoroughly sandboxed because it will most likely get compromised.
 Clearly Qubes OS is the most secure and convenient choice for software sandboxing insecure applications such as web browsers.

 https://www.qubes-os.org/